simonmorgenthaler/Lisk-fundsDistributor/README.md

 ## Information
 The default configuration sends 1% of your distributed funds to my donations account 9959711110222257320L. :)
-If you don't want to send such a donation, of course you simple and remove or modify it!
+If you don't want to send such a donation, of course you simpley can remove or modify it!

 ## Screenshot
 ![Screenshot](screenshot.png?raw=true "Screenshot")